 3 hash browns: 170 calories, 8 g fat, 0.5 g saturated fat, 290 mg sodium, 22 g carbs, 7 g fiber, 5 g sugar, 2 g protein

-Traditionally made with potatoes and far too much oil and salt, hash browns aren’t typically thought of as a “health food,” but Dr. Prager set out to change that—and knocked it out of the park!
-His Root Veggie Hash Browns contain a medley of carrots, beets, Yukon Gold potatoes, rutabaga, yuca, and taro, a fiber-filled root vegetable, American’s don’t often consume.
+Traditionally made with potatoes and far too much oil and salt, hash browns aren’t typically thought of as a “health food,” but Dr. Praeger set out to change that—and knocked it out of the park!
+The Root Veggie Hash Browns contain a medley of carrots, beets, Yukon Gold potatoes, rutabaga, yuca, and taro, a fiber-filled root vegetable, American’s don’t often consume.
 Their flavor comes from a dusting of sea salt, parsley, garlic, rosemary and black pepper, a blend keeps the sodium content low, all while giving the side dish a complex, savory flavor you’re sure to love!
-For more quick a.m. eats that will make your taste buds swoon, check out these 50 Best Overnight Oats Recipes!

-Whether you’re in need of a quick zappable meal to bring to the office, or just want to take a night off from cooking dinner, these clean meals are all tasty options.
+Whether you’re in need of a quick zappable meal to bring to the office, or just want to take a night off from cooking dinner, these healthy frozen meals are all tasty options.

 EVOL FIRE GRILLED STEAK